sertansenturk/FileOperations-python/README.md

-# fileoperations-python
+# fileoperations_python
 A repository fo simple I/O operations

-Currently it only consists of a single function, which recursively gets all the names of the files below a directory.
+Currently it only consists of a two functions.

 Usage
 =======